- by MollyJewelryUS

 - About Moissanite

-Moissanite is not a diamond.
+Moissanite is not a diamond, but it is a real gemstone.

 Table Of Contents: